karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 ![rag-aws-bedrock-preview](/img/rag-aws-bedrock-preview.png)

 Once admitted to the preview, you will have access only to the Amazon Titan LLM.
-To utilize any of the third-party LLMs (Anthropic and AI21 Labs LLM models), you must register for access separately.
+To utilize any of the third-party LLMs (Anthropic and AI21 Labs models), you must register for access separately.

-If you try to use any of this third-party LLMs models using the API before they have give you access, the API will respond with an error message.
+If you try to use any of this third-party LLMs before they have give you access, the Bedrock API will respond with an error message.

-From this point forward, I'm going to assume that you have access to AWS Bedrock and all the available LLM models.
+From this point forward, I'm going to assume that you have fully access to AWS Bedrock and all the available models.

 ## **3. Get the boto3 preview version**